k2-fsa/sherpa/docs/source/onnx/rknn/install.rst

 .. code-block:: bash

-  strings /lib/librknnrt.so | grep "librkrnnrt version"
+  strings /lib/librknnrt.so | grep "librknnrt version"

 It should print something like below::